GavinHuttley/tib/source/seqcomp/motif_finding.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Handling small sample sizes is a substantial problem [3]_.
 The easiest way to tackle it, which we will use here, is to employ a pseudo-count.
 A pseudo-count is a "synthetic observation" that is added to all the elements in the counts matrix.
 It eliminates 0 counts and thus precludes cases such as (2) above, where a sequence is otherwise considered impossible.
 I'll illustrate that using the above example.

+..
+[3] When sample sizes are large, the effect of adding a pseudo-count is small.

 .. jupyter-execute::